bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 ```
 On one side this shows that people tried and can use `std::unique_ptr` for an `int` handle with
 a `-1` invalid value, but I would call it an unpleasant experience compared with `unique_handle`,
-at least a very differet experiece in writing a wrapper.
+at least a very different experiece in writing a wrapper.

 The key is that if the deleter for a `unique_ptr` has a `pointer` type, that really overrides
 what `unique_ptr` stores, in particular the `int` in `std::unique_ptr<int, ...` is meaningless